stefanodixon-ux/webMAN-MOD/README.md

 - XMBM+ integration when grouping of XMB content is disabled (v1.33.03)
 - Extended Content Profile Grouping (v1.33.07) - common files + individual content (4 profiles)
 - PS3 Manager API Support (PS3MAPI) compatible with RTM tools
-- Integrated Mysis video_rec plugin and get klicensee
+- Integrated Mysis video_rec plugin and get klicensee used by NPDRM content
 - Support for *.ntfs[BDFILE]* (fake ISO created by IRISMAN or prepISO/prepNTFS) - Used to play movies or install large packages on NTFS
 - Support to mount NTFS games using raw_iso.sprx (rawseciso by Estwald) - Supports fake ISO
 - Support for auto-fix games that require higher FW version (4.20 and later)